paradedb/charts/charts/paradedb/README.md

 ## Development

-To test changes to the Chart on a local Minikube cluster, follow the instructions from [Self Hosted](#self-hosted), replacing the `helm upgrade` step by the path to the directory of the modified `Chart.yaml`.
+To test changes to the Chart on a local Minikube cluster, follow the instructions from [Self Hosted](#self-hosted) replacing the `helm upgrade` step by the path to the directory of the modified `Chart.yaml`.

 ```bash
 helm upgrade --atomic --install paradedb --namespace paradedb --create-namespace ./charts/paradedb